 - Difficulty: Beginner

-We’ve provided a small description of each muscle group involved in this exercise.
+Below we’ve provided a small description of each muscle group involved in this exercise.

 How To Do The Cable Straight Arm Pulldown (with rope)